MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 - [JenaWirtschaft: Research strengths](https://www.jenawirtschaft.de/en/location/research/)

 **Overview**
 Jena offers an internationally recognized research environment with many strengths.
-The Friedrich Schiller University Jena holds the [HR Excellence in Research Award](https://www.uni-jena.de/en/243628/hr-excellence-in-research-award).
-Two Clusters of Excellence further strengthen the research landscape.

 The University is a site of the **German Center for Mental Health**, where I am a PI.
 My professorship bridges the University and University Hospital.
+Two Clusters of Excellence further strengthen the research landscape.

 Several **Max Planck Institutes**, **Leibniz institutes**, and **Fraunhofer institutes** contribute to an interdisciplinary ecosystem.